standardebooks/manual/9-metadata.rst

 #.
 The `MARC relator tags <http://www.loc.gov/marc/relators/relacode.html>`__ for the SE producer usually include all of the following:

-	-	:string:`bkp`: The producer produced the ebook.
+	-	:string:`bkp`: The producer produced the ebook as :value:`role`.

-	-	:string:`blw`: The producer wrote the blurb (the long description).
+	-	:string:`blw`: The producer wrote the blurb (the long description) as :value:`se:role`.

-	-	:string:`cov`: The producer selected the cover art.
+	-	:string:`cov`: The producer selected the cover art as :value:`se:role`.

-	-	:string:`mrk`: The producer wrote the HTML markup for the ebook.
+	-	:string:`mrk`: The producer wrote the HTML markup for the ebook as :value:`se:role`.

-	-	:string:`pfr`: The producer proofread the ebook.
+	-	:string:`pfr`: The producer proofread the ebook as :value:`se:role`.

-	-	:string:`tyg`: The producer reviewed the typography of the ebook.
+	-	:string:`tyg`: The producer reviewed the typography of the ebook as :value:`se:role`.

 The ebook manifest
 ******************